-Every life ever lived has a pivotal moment, a single instant in time, that turns upon something said or not said, on something done or not done, which haunts that life until the end of history.
+Every life has a pivotal moment, a single instant in time that turns upon something said or not said, done or not done, which haunts it until the end.

 My moment came in the living room of my childhood home in Saint Paul, Minnesota on June 5, 1961 at precisely 5:05:25 PM.

-As the CBS Evening News fades to a commercial, a much younger version of myself reaches for the dial.
-My father who is seated to my left, rises to get a glass of lemonade.
+At that instant, the CBS Evening News faded to a commercial as a much younger version of myself reached for the dial.
+My father who was seated to my left, rose to get a glass of lemonade.

 You see… at precisely 5:05:26 PM on that fateful evening, as my hand hovered inches from the dial, a frantic TV pitchman burst onto the screen, shrieking, “Never pay for haircuts again!”

 For my father, a man with eleven children, the phrase “Never pay for” held almost mystical powers.
 “Don’t touch that dial!” he growled.

 My father stood transfixed in the living room doorway as three smiling boys were led across the television screen toward a chair in the middle of a mock kitchen.

 “With Magic Razor Comb, you can give FREE professional haircuts!!” the pitchman cried as he ran a comb across the head of the first boy, rendering him delightfully shorn.

 From across the room I could hear the gears in my father’s head clicking as he went through the math.

 ‘Uh….
 Let’s see… Five sons at a buck fifty a head every two weeks equals seven and a half bucks.
 Do that twice a month and it’s fifteen bucks.
 Take that times twelve months and Holy Moly, you got enough for a new Remington 1100 self-loading shotgun…’